Skip to main content

 No verified Workers' Comp providers yet

 Providers appear here once they claim their profile and confirm they accept Workers' Compensation.
-Many orthopaedic surgeons accept this plan but have not yet verified their profile.
+Many orthopedic surgeons accept this plan but have not yet verified their profile.

-Frequently Asked Questions About Workers' Compensation and Orthopaedic Care
+Frequently Asked Questions About Workers' Compensation and Orthopedic Care

-How do I find an orthopaedic surgeon that accepts Workers' Compensation?
+How do I find an orthopedic surgeon that accepts Workers' Compensation?

-Use the AdvOrtho search to browse orthopaedic surgeons and filter by insurance plan.
-Providers who have verified their Workers' Compensation acceptance will appear in results.
-You can also call the provider's office directly to confirm current insurance participation.
+Use the AdvOrtho search to browse orthopedic surgeons and filter by insurance plan.
+Providers who have verified their Workers' Compensation acceptance appear in results.
+Always confirm with the office directly when scheduling — networks change and the specific Workers' Compensation product matters (PPO vs HMO vs Medicare Advantage may have different acceptance).

-Workers' Compensation generally covers medically necessary orthopaedic procedures including joint replacement, ACL reconstruction, rotator cuff repair, and spinal surgery.
+Workers' Compensation generally covers medically necessary orthopedic procedures including joint replacement, ACL reconstruction, rotator cuff repair, and spinal surgery.
 Coverage details, deductibles, and prior authorization requirements vary by plan type.
-Contact Workers' Compensation directly or review your plan documents for specific coverage details.
+Review the section above for plan-specific details, or contact Workers' Compensation directly for your exact benefits.

-Do I need a referral to see an orthopaedic surgeon with Workers' Compensation?
+Do I need a referral to see an orthopedic surgeon with Workers' Compensation?

-Referral requirements depend on your specific Workers' Compensation plan type.
+It depends on your Workers' Compensation plan type.
 HMO plans typically require a referral from your primary care physician.
-PPO and POS plans usually allow direct access to orthopaedic specialists without a referral, though you may pay less with a referral.
+PPO and POS plans usually allow direct access to orthopedic specialists without a referral, though some HMO products allow self-referral within their network.

-AdvOrtho lists multiple orthopaedic providers who have indicated they accept Workers' Compensation.
-Provider networks change regularly, so we recommend confirming insurance acceptance directly with the provider's office before scheduling.
+AdvOrtho lists multiple orthopedic providers who have indicated they accept Workers' Compensation.
+Provider networks change regularly — confirm acceptance directly with the office before scheduling, especially for elective procedures.

 Insurance coverage information is provided for general guidance only.
 Always verify coverage details, copays, and prior authorization requirements directly with Workers' Compensationor your provider's office before scheduling treatment.